 A few things to know about me:

 I have a very low tolerance for romance of any kind.
-Essentially, I will pretty much never write a fic the central point of which is romance (the only exception to this is Fire Emblem and possibly SG-1 for Daniel and Janet... possibly Jack and Sam if I'm feeling particularly sappy).
+Essentially, I will pretty much never write a fic the central point of which is romance (the only exception to this is Fire Emblem and possibly SG-1 for Daniel and Janet...).
 Anyway, I don't write it well and read it only slightly better.
 I find it dull.
-Sorry if that's your thing, but it's definitely not mine.
-So you take your tea and I'll take mine.
+I don't generally stray from canon pairings (or no-pairings?) otherwise.
+Romance as a secondary or tertiary, though, I do that a lot.

 I will never have anything over PG-13 in my stories and that's a promise.
 Most times I will only barely brush that rating and stick around PG.
 The most you will find usually is character-applicable swearing, and if a character does not use vulgar language in source material, then neither will I.

 Science fiction is awesome.
-You may notice an affinity for Star Trek in particular.
+You may notice an affinity for Star Trek and Stargate in particular.
 I'm one of those people that likes--no, loves anything Trek.
-From TOS to Into Darkness and pretty much everything in between (except, I mean, am I the only one that didn't like Cumberbatch as Khan that much?
-Yes?
-Okay.
-But Michael Shanks would have been THE AWESOME as Khan...).
+From TOS to Into Darkness and beyond.
+(See what I did there?)
+(Yes, I am actually that lame.)
+Stargate characters were like my best friends when I had none.
 So actually, anything sci-fi is awesome.
-No explanation needed for that, am I right?
-Maybe?
-Alright, well, as I said, I'll go wait over here in the bushes.
-It's my way.

 God is good.
 Can I get an amen?